icons8/lunacy-docs/docs/styling.md

 4. In the displayed dialog box, select the required image on your computer and click **Open**.
 See also the tip below.
 5. Use the drop-down list below the **Choose image** button to select the fill method:

      * **Fill**.
-Adjusts the image size to the object's width.
+Adjusts the image size to the layer's width.
      * **Fit**.
-Adjusts the image size  to fit the object's height.
+Adjusts the image size  to fit the layer's height.
      * **Stretch**.
-Stretches the image for it to fit the object's height and width.
+Stretches the image for it to fit the layer's height and width.
      * **Tile**.
-Tiles the image to fit the object.
+Tiles the image to fit the layer.
 The size of tiles is adjustable (see the demo below).
 6. Close the color picker, when you are through.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-imagefillph1.png" height="auto"><source src="/public/styling-imagefill1.mp4" type="video/mp4"></video>

 <div class="callout callout--info">
-    <p><strong>Tip:</strong> You can also create an image fill by dropping an image from the Lunacy library or your desktop directly on to the object as shown in the demo below.
+    <p><strong>Tip:</strong> You can also create an image fill by dropping an image from the Lunacy library or your desktop directly on to the layer as shown in the demo below.
 As a matter of fact, what the <a href="https://docs.icons8.com/tools/#avatar-tool" target="_blank">avatar tool</a> does is that it creates rounded rectangles with image fills, where images are random photos of people.</p>
     <p>For more tips and tricks, click <a href="https://docs.icons8.com/tips/" target="_blank">here</a>.</p>
 </div>